Amarak Sued Again for Unpaid Wages and Failure to Pay Overtime

 Due to these losses in overtime wages, Rice filed a suit to recover these wages and to pay for damages.
 While this case originated in Ohio, Aramark is a nation-wide corporation that is notorious for violating federal work laws.
 In May 2021, a former Chef employee of the company sued on the grounds that she was not paid all of her wages and was discriminated against for her sex and autoimmune conditions.
 There was also a class action settlement in 2019 where Aramark paid $21 million for canceling bonuses and withholding pay from their managers.
 With a long history of violating federal labor laws, Rice’s case is another that will set an example to improve Aramark working environments.

 Seek Legal Assistance Today

 Do you have unpaid wages?
 Is your employee withholding overtime pay?
-If so, seek legal assistance from employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Our employment lawyers specialize in many areas of the law.
 Whatever your employment issue is, please reach out for a consultation today.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.